 The photograph appeared in newspapers across Canada and Britain.
 For decades, it carried the caption: “Unidentified Indian princess getting blessing from her chief and father to go fight in the war.”

-In fact, “princess” is a European concept that was frequently misapplied to young Indigenous women; Harry was neither a Chief nor her father; and the scene was an imitation ceremony, done for the benefit of the camera.
+In fact, “princess” is a European concept that was frequently misapplied to young Indigenous women; Ball was neither a Chief nor her father; and the scene was an imitation ceremony, done for the benefit of the camera.

 - Date Jun-42

 - Harry Ball